saeed-sufi/beyhagh/README.md

 * Ensure that your <title> elements and alt attributes are descriptive, specific, and accurate.

 * Always specify your character encoding.

+* make sure every page on your site has a title specified in the <title> tag.
+Every page of the site must have a descriptive and concise title tag.

+* Use JSON-LD to create structured data for your website.
+Structured data would add rich results of your website to the search result.

+* Google differentiates between the www and non-www version.
+When adding your website to Search Console, we recommend adding both http:// and https:// versions, as well as the www and non-www versions.